zydou/arti/crates/test-temp-dir/README.md

 # stdout printing

-This is a module for use in tests.
+This is a crate for use in tests.
 When invoked, it will print a message to stdout about the test directory.

 # Hazards of too-early deletion of temporary directories

-When using raw [`tempfile`], or the `untracked` methods in this module, it is easy to write test cases where the temporary directory might be deleted while paths referring to it are still stored and ready for use (for example in objects such as `tor_keymgr::KeyMgr` or from `tor_persist`).
+When using raw [`tempfile`], or the `untracked` methods in this crate, it is easy to write test cases where the temporary directory might be deleted while paths referring to it are still stored and ready for use (for example in objects such as `tor_keymgr::KeyMgr` or from `tor_persist`).